Montago/Mvc-Area-Hosting/README.md

 ## The Goal:

-- Host multiple websites (domains) using one host application
+- Host multiple websites (domains) using one host application (which enables infinite scaling !!)
 - Use LESS Styling architechture
 - Create set of Root-bundles that each tenant can use
 - Use inheritance for Domain Modelling to access, maintain & migrate database (Code-First)